 - To ensure that all adults within our Academy have been checked as to their suitability in working with children

-- Maintain vigilance and an ‘it could happen here’ attitude, and that we build a holistic picture of each child’s needs by paying attention to each factor or piece of information.
+- Maintain vigilance and an ‘it could happen here’ attitude, and we build a holistic picture of each child’s needs by paying attention to each factor or piece of information.

-Parents and carers who would like to share information regarding the safety of a child or concern they may have can contact the DSL at the appropriate site (see table above).
+Parents and carers who would like to share information regarding the safety of a child or concerns they may have can contact the DSL at the appropriate site (see table above).
 Members of the public can also make a referral to Social Care in the home borough of the child.